-Item Description of the risk/impact as identified in ESS2 Proposed risk mitigation measures 3 Occupational Health and Safety from construction activities in component 2 and 3, if any.
-PIUs will ensure each of the following: The contractor shall provide the workers with the required Personal Protective Equipment (PPEs) and always enforce use while at the work site; The construction equipment used in the works should be routinely serviced to ensure proper and safe equipment functionality; PIUs will Carry out job risk assessment for all project workers (e.g., analysis of likely hazard and precautions required during project construction, operation and maintenance phase) before executing the assignment; and prepare and implement a Contractor Environmental and Social Management Plan (C-ESMP) that will include among other things the mitigation measures for identified risks, responsibilities and monitoring plan; Effective construction site management and access control for visitors and intruders (including people trying to use shortcuts, children playing, etc.) by fencing/ barricading, signage, manned posts, etc. Use of safety signage e.g., "MEN/WOMEN AT WORK" to warn the public and the workers on construction site, and other signages based on types of OHS risks to bother workers and communities for the subprojects; Provision of adequate signage and communication of risks to workers, contractor's staff and the community; Hazardous areas must be clearly marked with signs easily understood by workers, visitors and the public, as appropriate; Electrical works must be performed by trained and qualified experts; Ensure that electrical equipment is properly connected before switching on sockets; Use of competent drivers with defensive driving techniques with a valid driver's license; Only road worthy (regularly serviced as manufacturer's specifications) vehicles and trucks shall be used in transportation of materials to avoid frequent breakdowns and risks of road accidents;
+Item Description of the risk/impact as identified in ESS2 Proposed risk mitigation measures and 3, if any.
+(PPEs) and always enforce use while at the work site; The construction equipment used in the works should be routinely serviced to and safe equipment functionality; PIUs will Carry out job risk assessment workers (e.g., analysis of likely hazard and precautions required during project operation and maintenance phase) before executing the assignment; at implement a Contractor Environmental and Social Management Plan (Cinclude among other things the mitigation measures for identified risks, resmonitoring plan; Effective construction site management and access control for visitors (including people trying to use shortcuts, children playing, etc.) by fencing The contractor shall provide the workers with the required Personal Protective Equipment (PPEs) and always enforce use while at the work site; The construction equipment used in the works should be routinely serviced to ensure proper and safe equipment functionality; PIUs will Carry out job risk assessment for all project workers (e.g., analysis of likely hazard and precautions required during project construction, operation and maintenance phase) before executing the assignment; and prepare and implement a Contractor Environmental and Social Management Plan (C-ESMP) that will include among other things the mitigation measures for identified risks, responsibilities and Use of safety signage e.g., "MEN/WOMEN AT WORK" to warn the public and the workers on construction site, and other signages based on types of OHS risks to bother workers and communities for the subprojects; Provision of adequate signage and communication of risks to workers, contractor's staff and the community; Hazardous areas must be clearly marked with signs easily understood by workers, visitors and the public, as appropriate; Electrical works must be performed by trained and qualified experts; Ensure that electrical equipment is properly connected before switching on sockets; Use of competent drivers with defensive driving techniques with a valid driver's license; Only road worthy (regularly serviced as manufacturer's specifications) vehicles and trucks shall be used in transportation of materials to avoid frequent breakdowns and risks of road accidents;